 To change the default settings refer to the applicable paragraph(s) specified above as needed, then from the power-up screen press [5].
-Highlight Power-up Settings and press [1].
+Highlight Power-up Settings and press [7].
 (If a Password is required, see PAR.
 3.2.4.4 for instructions.)
-Highlight the parameter and press to modify.
-Use for the ADJUST control to highlight a selection, then press for to save.
-To change a value use the number keys to enter new setting, then to save.
-When all power-up settings have been configured, press for power up or for to exit and abort the change.
+Highlight the parameter and press [7] to modify.
+Use [7] or the ADJUST control to highlight a selection, then press [7] to save.
+To change a value use the number keys to enter new setting, then [7] to save.
+When all power-up settings have been configured, press [7] to save for power up or [75] to exit and abort the change.

 To restore the factory default power-up settings listed above, from the power-up screen press [5].
 Highlight Power-up Settings and press [7].
 Then press [7] to restore the defaults.
-Then press [7] to save for power up or [7] to exit and abort the change.
+Then press [7] to save for power up or [5] to exit and abort the change.

 These settings can be directly applied to a load upon power-up.
-Many other configurable settings can be saved for power up using the $\mathbb{F}^4$ key after modifying the setting
+Many other configurable settings can be saved for power up using the \mathbb{F}^4 key after modifying the setting